logo️ ObjectQuel

 Case Sensitivity

-How case sensitivity works depends on the MySQL version ObjectQuel detects at runtime:
+Case sensitivity behaviour depends on the MySQL version ObjectQuel detects at runtime:

-• MySQL 8.0 and higher — ObjectQuel uses REGEXP_LIKE(), which supports flags after the closing slash.
-Append i for a case-insensitive match (e.g. /pattern/i), or c to force case-sensitive matching regardless of the column's collation (e.g. /pattern/c).
+• MySQL 8.0+ — ObjectQuel uses REGEXP_LIKE(), which supports inline flags after the closing slash.
+Append i for case-insensitive matching (/pattern/i) or c to force case-sensitive matching regardless of the column's collation (/pattern/c).

-• MySQL 5.x and lower — ObjectQuel falls back to the REGEXP operator, which does not support inline flags.
-Case sensitivity is then determined entirely by the collation of the column being matched: columns with a case-insensitive collation (e.g. utf8mb4_unicode_ci) match case-insensitively, and columns with a case-sensitive or binary collation match case-sensitively.
+• MySQL 5.x — ObjectQuel falls back to the REGEXP operator, which does not support inline flags.
+Case sensitivity is determined by the column's collation: utf8mb4_unicode_ci matches case-insensitively; binary or case-sensitive collations match case-sensitively.

 $results = $entityManager->executeQuery("